Frequently Asked Questions

 A summary of the grant is available.

-While the new facility that will be built at CSU will house some biosafety level 2 research, its primary function will be to provide an ideal space to breed virus-free, disease-free bats.
-These bats will be used at CSU for research and will be sent to other universities and government agencies for study.
+While the new facility that will be built at CSU will house some biosafety level 2 research, its primary function will be to provide an ideal space to breed pathogen-free bats as a research resource.
+These bats or their blood and tissue samples will be used at CSU for research and will be sent to other universities and government agencies for study.

-This facility will be an important component to CSU research on bats and infectious disease — research that has been conducted for the last 15 years.
+This facility will be an important component to CSU research on bats and infectious disease — research that has been conducted for 18 years.
 It also will be an important national and international resource for research to look at pressing scientific questions about infectious disease and human and bat health.

 In addition to focusing on infectious diseases and human and bat health, research can help scientists understand the biomechanics of flight, bat physiology and bat social structures.